b2io/handbook/day-to-day.md

 ### Base Two Day

-Base Twwo Day is celebrated annually on August 26.
+Base Two Day is celebrated annually on August 26.
 It is the anniversary of the founding of Base Two.
 In the past, this day has been celebrated by hanging out, or participating in Hackathons.
 Tracking of what has been done on this day is now kept on the team's Google Drive.
 Discussions around this topic can be found on the [#side-quests](https://join.slack.com/share/zt-h7xz6k8g-FuetGuYYeuKYj34ukKptCg) Slack channel.
+Base Two Day is also a day when we try to remember to review the handbook!

+## We Use

+Every team member is welcome to choose their hardware, software, and development environment.
+In addition to Zoom for both internal and external meetings, and Harvest for time tracking, we use:

+- Slack for daily communication
+- Github for remote versioning control
+- Github Projects for project management
+- Google Suite for document storage and email.

+Team members reccommend some of the following tools for personal worlflow:

+- VSCode
+- Things3 for To Do list management
+- GIF Brewery 3 for screen recording
+- Kap for screen recording
+- Noteablity for note-taking
+- Bear for markdown text writing